The second initiative by Seeing for Ourselves

 I can't wait to see what you do next!"

-VENUE COVERAGE
+FILM VENUE COVERAGE

 “Despite the undeniably important reality behind the action taken by the subjects of this documentary, In a Whole New Way feels uplifting and hopeful for a better future.